 Early Childhood Studies explores the needs and experiences of younger children.
 Our degree is taught by expert tutors with extensive experience in early years settings and investigates how education shapes child development.

-Our extensive history of delivering leading education courses means you benefit from the guidance of passionate academics who bring a wealth of professional experience to their teaching.
-As research leaders our academics are widely published across key topics such as multilingualism, diversity, and childhood development.
-Our degree will extend your knowledge, skills and understanding of early childhood studies and blends theory with practice by offering a placement in an early years setting (which earns you credits towards your degree).
+Our extensive history of delivering courses in the Department of Education means you benefit from the guidance of passionate academics who bring a wealth of professional experience within the Early Years and related sectors to their teaching.
+As research leaders, our academics are widely published across areas of multilingualism, diversity, and childhood development.
+Our degree will extend your knowledge, skills and understanding of early childhood studies and blends theory with practice.

 Alongside studying key issues in education, the course draws from a range of disciplines, including history, psychology, philosophy, sociology, and law; which all impact upon early years services, policies and procedures.
 It is the ideal foundation for a broad range of careers in the expanding early years sector, which remains firmly at the forefront of the Government agenda.